Executive Artistic Director

 In addition to her teaching career, Ms. Stavitskaya has staged works from the classical repertoire worldwide, including the Coteburg Ballet Company, Star Dancers Company, Japan, the Tampa Ballet Company, and for the Studio Maestro Gala Concerts.
 She staged Les Sylphides for the Nureyev Festival at the London Coliseum.
 Ms Stavitskaya has received recognition as a gifted choreographer of ballet and character dance.
 Marina can also be seen in the feature film, Black Swan.

-Head of Primary Levels
+Director of Curriculum and Head of Primary Levels

 Ms. Boesch began her training at the School of American Ballet.
 During her ten years there she danced with the New York City Ballet in nearly every role for children in their repertoire.
 In SAB workshops she danced works by Balanchine, most notably Harlequinade and Le Tombeau de Couperin, as well as ballets by Jerome Robbins and Christopher Wheeldon.
 Ms. Boesch completed her training on full scholarship at the Pacific Northwest Ballet School, and joined the Pacific Northwest Ballet as a corps member after less than a year.